cosmos/cosmos-sdk/docs/PRIORITIES.md

 - CheckEvidence/DeliverEvidence
 - CheckTx/DeliverTx ordering semantics
+- ABCI Error string update (only on the SDK side)
+- Need to verify correct proposer reward semantics

 ## Gas

 - Write specification and explainer document for Gas in Cosmos
   * Charge for transaction size
   * Decide what "one gas" corresponds to (standard hardware benchmarks?)
+  * Consider charging based on maximum depth of IAVL tree iteration
 - Test out gas estimation in CLI and LCD and ensure the UX works

 ## LCD